 Chuck then asked, “Do you have a place in heaven for me today?”.
 Jesus responded, “Not yet, you will be okay, and you will experience my everlasting peace.”
 Jesus told Chuck he was glorified by his praise, service and worship.
 The entire time, Chuck was overwhelmed by love and warmth, unlike anything he has ever experienced.

 As he awoke from the coma, Chuck had quite a story to tell.
 He was a new man, inspired to serve the Lord even more, with all of his heart.
 “Saying yes to the Lord will be the most important thing you do in your life,” he says, “Embrace your yes, and hold on for the ride.”

 Casey said "yes" and trusted God to work out the details.Read More

 It all started with a simple prayer.
 “God, how can I serve you?”.

 Then, the email came asking Casey if he’d consider being a PowerLife leader for seventh grade boys.
 Feeling this was a clear-cut answer to prayer, Casey said yes to serving without hesitation.

 There is a common theme throughout these stories – all were living self-described ordinary lives, but they became extraordinary.
 Some asked God to lead them.
 Some surrendered their lives to God.
 Some were just in weak or low moments.
-They all said yes.
+They all said "yes" to Jesus.
 God met them in those moments and turned something ordinary into something extraordinary.
 He transformed their lives.
 We all have an extraordinary moment when we too say ‘yes’ – please submit your story here.